 That is quite a handful, right?

-The big problem for freelancers and consultants
+The big problem for coaches and consultants

 When you have a lot of work, there’s no time to market yourself.
 But when the work starts getting slow, you need to start marketing yourself.
 But it takes quite a while before that marketing gives any result!